FlexMeasures/flexmeasures/documentation/api/introduction.rst

     }

 Here, the number of repetitions and the repeat rule is omitted as it is implied by our notation for univariate timeseries (a complete representation of the "horizon" would have been "R3/PT6H/FREQ=MI;INTR=15").
-This message implies that the value for 1:00-1:15 PM was made at 7:00 AM, the value for 1:15-1:30 PM was made at 7:15 AM, and the value for 1:30-1:45 PM was made at 7:30 AM.
+This message implies that the value for 1:00-1:15 PM was made at 7:15 AM, the value for 1:15-1:30 PM was made at 7:30 AM, and the value for 1:30-1:45 PM was made at 7:45 AM.

 A "horizon" may be omitted, in which case the web service will infer the horizon from the arrival time of the message.
-Negative horizons may also be stated (breaking with the ISO 8601 standard) to indicate a prognosis about something that has already (partially) happened.
-For example, the following message implies that the entire prognosis was made at 1:10 PM UTC:
+Negative horizons may also be stated (breaking with the ISO 8601 standard) to indicate a prognosis about something that has already happened (i.e. after the fact, or simply *ex post*).
+For example, the following message implies that the entire prognosis was made at 1:55 PM UTC, 10 minutes after the fact:

 .. code-block:: json